Tusia Dabrowska

 Mark

 Beginning in 2021, Belarus, a Russia-propped dictatorship, artificially created new migration paths—which some describe as state-operated human trafficking—as part of its hybrid attack against the E.U.
-Since then, thousands of migrants— mostly from Africa and the Middle East —have crossed Białowieża, one of the last primeval forests in Europe, to seek asylum in the E.U.
+Since then, thousands of migrants—mostly from Africa and the Middle East—have crossed Białowieża, one of the last primeval forests in Europe, to seek asylum in the E.U.
+The forest is a natural border, but in response to the migration crisis, which sees over 100 crossings per day, the E.U. countries that border Belarus erected a wall.

 This project is supported by the Queens Arts Fund (2023), the Puffin Foundation (2023), CUNY Adjunct Incubator (2025) and NYSCA (2026).